omegakeel/omegakeel/README.md

 - Quality over quantity is something I will always stand for.
 - As a kid, I wanted to work at Dunkin' Donuts to get free donuts.
-- It urks me if I don't give something my 110%.
+- It irks me if I don't give something my 110%.

 ## 📫 Contact
 For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/akeelbutt/).